Chamber approved salary floor for nurses and health agents - Notícias

 The Chamber of Deputies approved the creation of a salary floor for nurses, nursing technicians and midwives (PL 2564/20).
 The proposal must go for presidential sanction, but it still depends on agreement on sources of funding.

-The Senate text was reported by deputy Carmen Zanotto (Cidadania-SC), who estimated an impact of R$ 50 million a year on the Union.
+The Senate text was reported by deputy Carmen Zanotto (Citizenship-SC), who estimated an impact of R$ 50 million a year on the Union.

 The project approved by the deputies defines the starting minimum wage for nurses at R$ 4,750, to be paid nationally by public and private health services.
 In other cases, there will be proportionality: 70% of the nurses’ floor for nursing technicians and 50% for nursing assistants and midwives.

-The text also provides for the annual monetary restatement of the category floor based on the National Consumer Price Index (INPC) and ensures the maintenance of salaries that may be higher than the suggested initial value, regardless of the working day for which the professional has been hired.
+The text also provides for the annual monetary adjustment of the floor of the category based on the National Consumer Price Index (INPC) and ensures the maintenance of salaries that may be higher than the suggested initial value, regardless of the working day for which the professional has been hired.

 nurses’ PEC